stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-humidity-sound.md

 1. Drag the bottom corner to resize the tile to the size you want

-1. Select the cog button to adjust the properties for the tile
+1. Select the edit button to adjust the properties for the tile

     ![The cog button](../images/iot-central-device-templates-view-tile-humidity-cog.png)